anvithalolla/Video_Summarization_API/README.md

 ## Contributing

-We welcome contributions to enhance VideoSummAPI's functionality and performance.
+We welcome contributions to enhance Video Summarizer API's functionality and performance.
 Please refer to the contributing guidelines for more details.

 ## License